 HOW DO I GET A COPY OF MY DRIVING RECORD?

 For questions regarding your driving record, contact Driver Control in Russellville at 479-968-1697 or 1-800-662-8247.

 HOW CAN I FILE A COMPLAINT AGAINST AN EMPLOYEE?

-You have to speak with the Sheriff, Chief Deputy or Jail Administrator at 754-7810 and they will take the information from you.
+You will need to speak with the Sheriff, Chief Deputy or Jail Administrator at 754-2200 to schedule an appointment with one of the administrators.

 IS THERE A NOISE ORDINANCE?

 No. The unincorporated areas of the county currently do not have a noise ordinance.
 Each city has different ordinances.
 Check with the local Police for city ordinance information.